ZenarchistCode/ZenChickenCoops/readme.txt

 So check out the source code if you're wanting to add dynamic interactions to other static objects other than fire wood piles and chicken coops.

+If you want to visually see the chicken coop interaction objects to confirm they're working properly, turn DebugOn to 1 in the JSON config.

 Installation Instructions:

 Install this mod like any other mod - copy it into your server folder and add it to your mods list.
 Make sure to copy the .bikey into your server keys if you're not using a server management tool like OmegaManager which does that automatically.